The playground at Blaxland Riverside Park is pretty blooming spectacular.

-And it’s beside the Parramatta River and has terrific views.
-Plus there’s a cafe and all sorts of BBQ facilities.
+And Blaxland Park is right beside the Parramatta River and has terrific views.… AND there’s a cafe and all sorts of BBQ facilities.

 Blaxland Riverside Park and its playground make a terrific family day out for Sydneysiders of all ages.

-Here are a few photos, then follows all the practical details you need to plan a trip.
+Here are a few photos, then follow all the practical details you need to plan a trip.